EgoziE/lodash-killer/README.md

 # lodash-killer
-Reduce your bundle size by replacing lodash/underscore with native javascript!
+A codemod replacing lodash/underscore with native javascript!
+Reduce your bundle size - go native!

 How to use:
 ```shell